Everything you wanted to know about me but were afraid to ask...

 Encouraged to study Highland Dancing, she competed locally.
 Her final competition took place during the summer of 1969, a few short months after her father's death, at the 1000 Islands Highland Games.
 In that last event- she won the Silver Medal in the Sword Dance.

 Melanie began her professional writing career in non-fiction.
 She published eight of her articles.
 One graced the cover of an international publication.
 At the same time, she continued to develop her writing voice: short stories (both fiction and non-fiction) as well as novel-length work.

 Her debut novel, published by 4RV Publishing, A Shadow in the Past, came out in the summer of 2012.
 Melanie even made the trip to the Kansas Book Festival in September to celebrate the launch of her novel.
 She met her publisher and editor face-to-face for the first time, along with two other authors from the publishing house.

 Other works by Melanie include a compilation of short stories, The Consequences Collection ; a children's chapter book geared to ages 7-11, Tim's Magic Christmas; and a short novel set in a fictitious Eastern Canadian haunted house, The Secret of Hillcrest House.
 Her short story, Cole's Notes , was included in EFD1: Starship Goodwords, published by Carrick Publishing, 2012.

 When she's not sequestered in her cave writing, plotting or editing, you'll find her out about.
 In addition to writing- she loves to travel- prowl through cemeteries (the older the better):- and photography.

-Cole's Notes has been re-edited and will soon be released as a free read through her website and blog.
+Cole's Notes has been re-edited and is released as a free read through her website and blog.